Documentation Index

 Overview

 The internal firewall rules for a workload can be configured to allow inbound access from other workloads in the same org.
 Allowing this type of access decreases the latency of your workloads by making the request in the most direct path possible and increases security by validating the client certificate of the remote workload.
-Calling the endpoint of a service follows a specific URL syntax that is comprised of the workload name and GVC name.Prerequisites
+Calling the endpoint of a service follows a specific URL syntax that uses the workload name and GVC name.Prerequisites

-- Permissions to edit a workload.
+- Have permissions to edit a workload.

-- Optional:
+- Optional: Install the CLI.

 Internal Firewall